 Another advantage is that wearing cycling shorts with proper chamois (that pad you see on the crotch area) prevents chafing around the groin area.
 Some pads are thick and seem comfortable as they provide some cushioning, but avoid these.
 Sometimes the padding can be too thick that it actually increases the chances of chafing instead of preventing it.

 Lastly, form-fitting lycra helps performance by being more aerodynamic.
 Once you go beyond 30 kilometers per hour, more than half (at least 70 percent) of your effort is to counter wind resistance.
 Form-fitting cycling wear helps reduce wind resistance.

 5. Water bottle cages (P300 and above for each)

 Your bike may or may not come with bottle cages, but it will always have provisions to attach at least one.
-You can go from cheap to expensive, with the difference being materials, design, and weight.
+You can go from cheap to expensive, with the difference being material, design, and weight.
 Cheaper cages are made of plastic or nylon, and may crack over time.
-More expensive cages are made from carbon fiber or materials like titanium.
+More expensive cages are made of carbon fiber or materials like titanium.